Catholic spiritual reading is the first step after learning the truths in the Catholic catechism.

 Ask your pastor or confessor.

-Also, there are frequently Benedictine, Dominican, Franciscan, and Carmelite Third Orders if you do not have a vocation to the priesthood or the religious life.
+Also, there are frequently Benedictine, Dominican, Franciscan, and Carmelite Third Orders for the laity if you do not have a vocation to the priesthood or the religious life.

-Begin your Catholic spirituality with the Rosary and spiritual reading by Catholic saints.
-What better guarantee!
-There are spiritual warfare prayers after the thinking of Saint Ignatius of Loyola and his excellent Ignatian Retreats.
+There are spiritual warfare type prayers after the thinking of Saint Ignatius of Loyola and his excellent Ignatian Retreats.

 I'd avoid the books that emphasize how bad saints were before their conversions that don't also explain what was bad and how the conversion came, or stories that end abruptly with little edifying material, especially for children.
 The whole idea is to find the model of sanctity to imitate, not to become immersed in the bad details.